PKandarp/Data-Science-Portfolio/README.md

 ## Machine Learning Algorithms
 [Linear Regression](https://github.com/PKandarp/Data-Science-Portfolio/blob/master/Linear%20Regression/Linear%20Regression.ipynb)
-- A linear regression model applied to a dummy e-commerce dataset to decide whether to focus their efforts on mobile app or website development based on customer behavior.
+- A linear regression model applied to an e-commerce dataset to decide whether to focus the efforts on mobile app or website development based on customer behavior.